Sweat Bees: Friend or Foe in the Garden?

 Agapostemon sericeus, ‘Silky Striped-Sweat Bee’, ‘Agapostemon pulchra’, ‘Agapostemon sitlcatulits’

-This iridescent bee is found on the eastern side of North America.
-It ranges from Manitoba, Canada south to Florida on a north-south axis, and from Nebraska to Massachusetts on the east-west axis.
+These iridescent sweat bees are found on the eastern side of North America.
+They range from Manitoba, Canada south to Florida on a north-south axis, and from Nebraska to Massachusetts on the east-west axis.

-The females of this species are fully iridescent in shades of blue and green with the exception of amber-colored legs and wings.
+The females of this species of sweat bees are fully iridescent in shades of blue and green with the exception of amber-colored legs and wings.
 Males have wide black bands on a goldenrod-yellow metasoma.